phlln/olist-analysis/README.md

 **PART 2**

-Given our findings from Part 1, we assess which factors (if any) can be adjusted in the short term and ultimately propose removing poor-performing sellers from the platform.
-We then move forward in our analysis by evaluating its impact on revenues, costs, order volumes, and profits.
-We conclude with a summary of our findings and make recommendations to the CEO.
+My approach is to first look for achievable gains that can be implemented in the short term.
+Given the findings from Part 1, I  explore the impact of removing “poor-quality sellers” who have garnered enough bad review scores to negatively impact both profit margins and Olist’s brand.
+I conclude with a summary of the findings and my recommendations.

 **Detailed Analysis (including an Executive Summary) for Part 2:**